fiskl-accounting/help-docs/docs/Core-Features/Invoicing/sending-invoices.md

 Standard emails are HTML-formatted and provided by Fiskl.
 They offer the following features:

 - Respect the language setting of the invoice
-- Can be customized with a specific email logo set in Templates and Brands
+- Can be customized with a specific email logo set in Templates and brands
 - Use the primary header color from your invoice template for branding consistency

 #### Custom emails

 Custom emails allow you to create unique, company-specific messages.
-You can set these up in [Templates and Brands](../../Settings-Configurations/templates-and-brands#custom-emails) for various scenarios, such as:
+You can set these up in [Templates and brands](../../Settings-Configurations/templates-and-brands#custom-emails) for various scenarios, such as:

 - Overdue reminders
 - Deposit requests